org-id/handbook/docs/contribute.md

 When submitting a PROPOSAL, please include:

-* The name of the list (or the organization that manages the list)
+* The name of the list (or the organization that manages the list);
-* A short description of the list
+* A short description of the list;
-* The country or countries that the list covers
+* The country or countries that the list covers;
-* The legal form or organizations that the list covers
+* The legal form or organizations that the list covers;
-* Any specific sectors that the list covers
+* Any specific sectors that the list covers;
-* A URL for information on the list, and a URL for looking up identifiers (if available)
+* A URL for information on the list, and a URL for looking up identifiers (if available); and,
-* Any information on available open data copies of this list
+* Any information on available open data copies of this list.

 Most importantly, please provide at least one example of an organization identified by the list, along with the example identifier, and information on how this was obtained.